qdrant/qdrant-helm/charts/qdrant/README.md

 Metrics are available through rest api (default port set to 6333) at `/metrics`

 Refer to [qdrant metrics configuration](https://qdrant.tech/documentation/telemetry/#metrics) for more information.

-### Enable rolling update on configuration change

-To enable rolling update on config map modification set `updateConfigurationOnChange` to true.